- Why Colby?

 Suspensions and expulsions may be imposed for serious or repeated misconduct committed by Colby students on or off campus.
 There may be no refund of room, board, or tuition for students who are suspended, expelled, or who withdraw from the College pending or as a result of disciplinary action.
 The following list is not meant to be all-inclusive, as there are other types of misconduct that could draw suspension or expulsion:Students are adults and are thus expected to obey the law and to take personal responsibility for their conduct.
 Colby does not police students’ personal lives on or off the campus, but disciplinary action will result if a student’s use of alcohol creates disorder, public disturbances, danger to himself or herself and others, or property damage.
 Similarly, hosts of parties or sponsoring organizations may be held accountable for violations by the College and by civil authorities under Maine law.

 The College reserves the right to dismiss from the College, or reassign or remove from housing (without refund) any student whose presence its officials believe to be detrimental to the general welfare.
 Matters of misconduct, whether occurring on or off campus, are handled by the Office of the Dean of Students.
 Most serious cases are referred to the Conduct Board unless the student does not contest responsibility (see Student Disciplinary Procedures).
-Minor infractions, or those with automatic sanctions, are dealt with by the deans and most often result in written warnings, housing probation, and/or fines.
+Minor infractions, or those with automatic sanctions, are dealt with by the Conduct Officer and most often result in written warnings, housing probation, and/or fines.
 In cases where the facts related to the charge or charges are not seriously contested, the dean may impose sanctions via an Administrative Hearing.

 Student leaders who have been involved in disciplinary difficulties will also be referred to the president of the Student Government Association.